+What is a data centre?
 A data centre is a facility used to house computer systems and associated components, such as telecommunications and storage systems.
 A data centre often requires extensive redundant or backup power supply systems, cooling systems, redundant networking connections and policy-based security systems for running the enterprise's core applications.Data Centre Migration

+What is data centre migration?
 Data centre migration (or relocation) is the process of moving an existing data centre environment to another data centre environment.
 It also includes moving to a cloud or managed data centre platform from in-house facilities.
 Relocating data centres need to be planned carefully to ensure a proper and smooth transition.Data Hall

+What is a data hall?
 A Data hall is housed inside a data centre.
 It is a room built to securely contain server racks of various sizes.Data Sovereignty

 What is DDOS?
 A DDoS attack is a cyberattack in which multiple compromised computer systems attack a target, such as a server, website or other network resource and cause a denial of service for users of the targeted resource.
 The flood of incoming messages, connection requests or malformed packets to the target system forces it to slow down or crash and shut down, thereby denying service to legitimate users or systems.Dedicated Server or Dedicated Hosting

+What is a dedicated server?
 A dedicated server refers to the rental and exclusive use of a server such as web server, related software, and connection to the Internet, housed in a data centre.
 Dedicated servers can handle high traffic volume and manage resource intensive applications.
 In most cases, the hosting company manages and maintains the dedicated server and provides services such as Internet, physical network layer, monitoring of server, firewall and cyber security.Disaster Recovery (DR)

+What is DR?
 DR is a set of policies and procedures to allow organisations to maintain and resume critical business functions following a natural disaster, device failure or human-induced disaster such as a cyber-attack.
 Disaster recovery helps in designing strategies that can restore hardware, applications and data quickly for business continuity.Disaster Recovery Plan (DRP)

+What is a DRP?
 DRP is a documented and structured approach with a set of procedures for business continuity in the event of a disaster that destroys part or all of a business's resources, including IT equipment, data records and the physical space of an organisation.
 The DRP specifies comprehensive details of actions and a step-by-step plan to be taken before, during, and after a disaster so the organisation can operate or quickly resume critical functions in the business.Dissemination Limiting Marker (DLM)

+What is DLM?
 DLM is a type of security classification to grade the confidentiality requirements of official information, prescribed under the Australian Government Information Security Management (ISM) guidelines.
 DLM marking is used for information where disclosure may be limited or prohibited by legislation, or where special handling of the information is required.DSS

+What is the DSS?
 Data Security Standard (DSS) is a set of security standards designed to make sure that credit card information is secured.
 The DSS was designed and administered by the Payment Card Industry Security Standards Council to protect payment systems from breach and theft of data.

 EEnhanced Virtual Data Centre (eVDC)

+What is the EPL?
 The Australian Signals Directorate (ASD) maintains the Evaluated Products List (EPL) of ICT security products which have been evaluated by the ASD for use in Australian and New Zealand Government agencies.
 Products on the EPL are certified for specific purposes and specific security levels.

+What is Fedlink?
 FedLink is a connectivity solution for enabling secure communications between Australian Government agencies across public infrastructure.
 It is a dynamic encryption mechanism which provides secure and trusted communications across the Internet.
 This allows the Commonwealth, State and Territory Government jurisdictions to transmit and receive information securely up to the security classification of “PROTECTED”.